Windows 7 Forums Search

 NOTE: The homegroup created here as an example was done between a laptop (joined homegroup) with a wireless connection through a wireless router and a desktop (created homegroup in) connected to the same router's ethernet port via CAT6 cable.

 2. Make sure that the computer is set to have a home network location type.
-You will not be able to create a homegroup from any other network locations.
+You will not be able to create a homegroup from any other type of network locations.

 3. If you are using a wireless network through a wireless router, then check to make sure that say for example WLAN Partition (D-Link) or Enable Wireless Isolation (Netgear) are unchecked in the router's wireless settings.
 When it is enabled (checked), it prevents wireless devices from being able to see and communicate with each other. (see screenshots below)